How to put Alexa in pairing mode with another device

 Pair Alexa with Bluetooth headphones, speakers, or TVs

-Once your device is ready to sync, follow these Echo pairing instructions:
+Once your device is ready to sync and in pairing mode, follow these instructions:

-- Select your device from the list and tap Continue, then Done.
-Alexa will announce when it's connected.
+- Select your headphones, speaker, or TV from the list of discovered devices.
+Alexa will announce when it's successfully connected.

 Manage or remove paired devices

-Eventually, you'll probably want to remove a paired device from Alexa.
+Eventually, you'll probably want to remove a paired device from your Echo.
 Maybe you're taking a private work call and don't want it to accidentally connect to your kids' Dot, or your Bluetooth headphones are broken.

-Here's how to remove your Echo Bluetooth connection:
+Here's how to permanently remove a Bluetooth connection:

-- In the Alexa app, tap Devices > Echo & Alexa.
+- In the Alexa app, tap Devices at the bottom, then tap Echo & Alexa.

-If you change your mind, you can easily reconnect Alexa with your Bluetooth device by following the setup process outlined above.
+If you change your mind, you can easily reconnect your Bluetooth device by putting it back into pairing mode and following the initial setup process again.

 Troubleshooting pairing issues